ToolJet/ToolJet/docs/docs/data-sources/postgresql.md

 To establish a connection with the PostgreSQL global datasource, you can take either of the following steps: click on the "Add new global datasource" button in the query panel, or access the [Global Datasources](/docs/data-sources/overview) page through the ToolJet dashboard.

-ToolJet requires the following information to connect to your PostgreSQL database:
+ToolJet offers two connection types to connect to your PostgreSQL database:

+- **Manual connection**
+- **Connection string**

+### Manual connection

+To connect to PostgreSQL using Manual connection parameters, select **Manual connection** as the connection type and provide the following details:

 - **Host**
 - **Port**